 In high-income countries, coronary artery disease is the leading cause of death in both sexes, accounting for about one third of all deaths.
 Mortality rate among White men is about 1/10,000 at ages 25 to 34 and nearly 1/100 at ages 55 to 64.
 Mortality rate among White men aged 35 to 44 is 6.1 times that among age-matched White women.
 For unknown reasons, the sex difference is less marked in patients who are not White and in patients with diabetes mellitus.
 Mortality rate among women increases after menopause and, by age 75, equals or even exceeds that of men.

 Coronary artery atherosclerosis Atherosclerosis Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
 The plaques contain lipids, inflammatory cells, smooth muscle... read more : Subintimal deposition of atheromas in large and medium-sized coronary arteries

 Less often, coronary artery disease is due to

 Vascular endothelial dysfunction can promote atherosclerosis and contribute to coronary artery spasm.
-Of increasing importance, endothelial dysfunction is now also recognized as a cause of angina in the absence of epicardial coronary artery stenosis or spasm (see Syndrome X Syndrome X (Microvascular Angina) Syndrome X is cardiac microvascular dysfunction or constriction causing angina in patients with normal epicardial coronary arteries on angiography.
-(See also Overview of Coronary Artery Disease... read more ).
+Of increasing importance, endothelial dysfunction is now also recognized as a cause of angina in the absence of epicardial coronary artery stenosis or spasm (see Microvascular Angina Microvascular Angina Microvascular angina (previously known as syndrome X) is cardiac microvascular dysfunction or constriction causing angina in patients with normal epicardial coronary arteries on angiography... read more ).